ronnahom96/property-manager/README.md

         Then in the "buildQueryFromFilters" function i would pass over all the filters and append the logic to the query.
 2. Integration testing.
 3. Validations: DateTo Filter can't come before fromDate filter.
-4. Using cache mechanism to store properties balance We can use external tool like Redis or in memory solution.
+4. Using external tool like Redis to store property balance.
 5. Using traces to track request path.